andrewhamon/tar256sum/README.md

 ## How does this work?

 - for each tar entry:
-  - hash the entry header
+  - checksum the entry header
-  - hash the contents of the entry
+  - checksum the contents of the entry
-  - store this pair of hashes
+  - store this pair of checksums (in memory)
-- sort these pairs and hash them to produce final result
+- sort these pairs and checksum them to produce final result

 ## Why not `cat archive.tar.gz | gunzip | sha256sum`